Dark Star (film): Screenplay

 The screenplay was written by Carpenter and O'Bannon while they were film students at the University of Southern California.
 Initially titled The Electric Dutchman, the original concept was Carpenter's, while O'Bannon "flesh[ed] out many of the original ideas" and contributed many of the funniest moments.
-According to O'Bannon, "The ending was copped from Ray Bradbury's story 'Kaleidoscope'", found in the short story collection The Illustrated Man (1951).
-O'Bannon references one of his USC teachers, William Froug, when Pinback says in a video diary entry, "I should tell you my name is not really Sergeant Pinback, my name is Bill Frug."
+The title was changed to Planetfall, before settling on Dark Star.
+According to O'Bannon, "The ending was copped from Ray Bradbury's story 'Kaleidoscope'", found in the short story collection The Illustrated Man (1951)..
+This homage led to a confrontation between Bradbury and actor Brian Narelle decades later, when, during a chance encounter, Bradbury learned of Narelle's appearance in the film, whereupon Bradbury berated Narelle (who had nothing to do with the story theft).
+O'Bannon references one of his USC teachers, William Froug, when Pinback says in a video diary entry, "I should tell you my name is not really Sergeant Pinback, my name is Bill Froug, and I am a fuel maintenance technician."